tsangkai/eleventyone-personal-website/src/site/project.md

 ---
-title: project
+title: projects
 layout: layouts/base.njk
 subtitle:
 ---

-## Computational Spatial Autonomy and SLAM
+## computational spatial autonomy and SLAM

 Autonomy is essential for successfully applying robots.
 While the autonomy can be performed in different forms, the spatial autonomy can be considered as the most basic one.
 Robots rely on the spatial autonomy to establish the spatial awareness, or its spatial relationship with the world, then they can perform various high-level tasks with the spatial awareness.